top of page

 Key Links

-The LoRa Alliance released RP2-1.0.5 Regional Parameters, introducing new data rates and changes aimed at improving scalability and reducing time-on-air, including a claim that the update can triple LoRaWAN’s highest data rate.
+The LoRa Alliance released RP2-1.0.5 Regional Parameters, introducing new data rates and changes aimed at improving scalability and reducing time-on-air.
+This update claims to triple LoRaWAN’s highest data rate.

-This is the kind of standards progress that improves fleet economics quietly: higher throughput, better capacity under contention, and improved energy efficiency - without forcing a “rip and replace” on device makers.
+This type of standards progress improves fleet economics quietly.
+We see higher throughput, better capacity under contention, and improved energy efficiency without forcing a “rip and replace” on device makers.

 Signals to Watch